brandlewco/jesserieser-hugo-cc/content/collections/christmas-in-america-happy-birthday-jesus.md

   22 months.

-  &nbsp;Articulating a collective sense of helplessness is challenging, but understanding it is presumably easy as we witness what appears to be a solvable problem escalating into frequent and repetitive disasters with little to no action, yielding a numbness fostered by complacency and grotesque
+  Articulating a collective sense of helplessness is challenging, but understanding it is presumably easy as we witness what appears to be a solvable problem escalating into frequent and repetitive disasters with little to no action, yielding a numbness fostered by complacency and grotesque